galeonkil/dataset_sillar/README.md

 ## ⚖️ License

-This dataset is distributed under the **[Creative Commons / MIT / CC-BY-4.0]** license.
+This dataset is distributed under the  license.
 Please cite this resource if used in future research.

 ---

 ## 📌 How to Cite

-If you use this dataset, please cite it as follows:
+If you use this dataset, please cite it as follows:  Valderrama Solis, F.A.; Nuñez Rodriguez, E.J.; Valderrama Solis, M.A.; Palomino Bellido, W.A.
+Detection of Moisture and Surface Wear in Sillar Heritage Structures Using Deep Learning in Arequipa’s Architectural Heritage.
+Architecture 2025, 5, 112. https://doi.org/10.3390/architecture5040112